 Principles

-Bonding in Ammonia oranes: Lewis Description
+Bonding in Ammonia Triphenylphosphineboranes: Lewis Description

 Let’s consider the bonding between triphenylphosphine and borane.
 We will first consider what both molecules look like before they form a Lewis adduct.

 Recall Lewis dot structures, and valence shell electron-pair repulsion (VSEPR) theory from general chemistry.
 The Lewis dot structure of triphenylphosphine is shown in Figure 1.
 There are three covalent bonds between the phosphorous atom and one of the carbon atoms in each of the three phenyl rings.
 Two electrons (a lone-pair) reside on the phosphorous atom to complete the octet.
 The phosphorous center is sp3 hybridized and has a tetrahedral geometry, with the lone-pair of electrons residing in an sp3 orbital.
 Triphenylphosphine has a lone-pair that can be donated to another molecule and is therefore classified as a Lewis base.